MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.11-Solicitation-Provisions-Contract-Clauses/section-225.1101.md

 (vi) Use the alternate V provision when the solicitation includes alternate V of the clause at 252.225-7036.

-(10)(i) Except as provided in paragraph (10)(ii) of this section, use the basic or an alternate of the clause at 252.225-7036, Buy American - Free Trade Agreements - Balance of Payments Program, instead of the clause at FAR 52.225-3, Buy American - Free Trade Agreements - Israeli Trade Act, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, for the items listed at 225.401-70, when the estimated value equals or exceeds $25,000, but is less than $183,000, unless an exception at FAR 25.401 or 225.401 applies.
+(10)(i) Except as provided in paragraph (10)(ii) of this section, use the basic or an alternate of the clause at 252.225-7036, Buy American - Free Trade Agreements - Balance of Payments Program, instead of the clause at FAR 52.225-3, Buy American - Free Trade Agreements - Israeli Trade Act, in solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items, for the items listed at 225.401-70, when the estimated value is less than $183,000, unless an exception at FAR 25.401 or 225.401 applies.

 (A) Use the basic clause in solicitations and contracts when the estimated value equals or exceeds $100,000, but is less than $183,000, except if the acquisition is of end products in support of operations in Afghanistan.

-(B) Use the alternate I clause in solicitations and contracts when the estimated value equals or exceeds $25,000, but is less than $92,319, except if the acquisition is of end products in support of operations in Afghanistan.
+(B) Use the alternate I clause in solicitations and contracts when the estimated value is less than $92,319, except if the acquisition is of end products in support of operations in Afghanistan.

-(C) Use the alternate II clause in solicitations and contracts when the estimated value equals or exceeds $100,000, but is less than $183,000, and the acquisition is of end products in support of operations in Afghanistan.
+(C) Use the alternate II clause in solicitations and contracts when the estimated value is less than $183,000, and the acquisition is of end products in support of operations in Afghanistan.

 (D) Use the alternate III clause in solicitations and contracts when the estimated value equals or exceeds $25,000, but is less than $92,319, and the acquisition is of end products in support of operations in Afghanistan.